15ucs167/pdsnd_github/README.md

 (3) The total and average trip duration for the city (4) Statistics related to users (user type, gender, year of birth)

+All the functions have been timed using the time library.

 ### Files used
 bikeshare_2.py
 chicago.csv